Role: Principal Product Designer (Lead Architect)

 Note: All visual examples are conceptual abstractions for confidentiality.

-At the start of this initiative, the platform had no visual analytics.
-Fortune 500 clients—managing massive recoveries and compliance portfolios—were forced to rely on ad-hoc reports and manual spreadsheet analysis to understand their own performance.
+At the onset, Fortune 500 clients—managing massive recovery portfolios—were forced to rely on manual spreadsheet analysis.

-• Competitive Friction: The lack of visual intelligence was a significant hurdle in RFPs, where modern analytics are a baseline expectation for enterprise SaaS.
+• The Business Risk: A lack of visual intelligence was causing Competitive Friction during RFPs, where modern analytics are now a baseline requirement for enterprise SaaS.

 Renewals Dashboard

-• Contextual Logic: Filters for date ranges, business units, and roles are applied universally, ensuring that an Executive and an Ops Manager are always looking at a "single source of truth".
+• I architected a Global Semantic Filtering engine.
+By enforcing universal logic for date ranges and business units, I ensured that an Executive and an Ops Manager are always looking at a "single source of truth," eliminating data interpretation errors.

 Color Usage